d3/d3-dsv/README.md

 <a name="dsv" href="#dsv">#</a> <b>dsv</b>(<i>delimiter</i>)

 Constructs a new DSV parser and formatter for the specified *delimiter*.
+The *delimiter* must be a single character (*i.e.*, a single 16-bit code unit); so, ASCII delimiters are fine, but emoji delimiters are not.

 <a name="dsv_parse" href="#dsv_parse">#</a> *dsv*.<b>parse</b>(<i>string</i>[, <i>row</i>])